All Episodes

 So I'm not sure why guys like Richard Shelby, who's leaving the U.S. Senate, and people like Pat Leahy leaving the U.S. Senate and Mitch McConnell allowing this to happen.

-And this is the only year that they're even considering an omnibus spending bill when in fact the normal process would be to pass a continuing resolution, fund the government, go away for Christmas, come back to the new Congress, and then Republicans smartly would have the leverage because the House of Representatives would have to go along with whatever budget deal they put together, which means the country would likely save money.
+And this is the only year that they're even considering an omnibus spending bill when, in fact, the normal process would be to pass a continuing resolution, fund the government, go away for Christmas, come back to the new Congress, and then Republicans smartly would have the leverage because the House of Representatives would have to go along with whatever budget deal they put together, which means the country would likely save money.

 We could make sure that we don't fund the 87,000 IRS agents.

-We can get money, okay, you want money appropriated for this, we want it appropriated to the military.
+We want it appropriated to the military.

 Okay, you want to fund the military?

-Fine, you got to get rid of the vaccine mandate, which they already have done, it seems.
+You got to get rid of the vaccine mandate, which they already have done, it seems.

-Um, and a whole variety of things.
+And a whole variety of things.

 But Republicans are too dumb to do this.